elcritch/nerves_system_orangepi_zero/README.md

 ## Console access

 The console is configured to output to `ttyS0` by default.
-This is the UART output accessible by the 6 pin header labeled J1.
+This is the UART output accessible by the 4 pin header (labeled "Debug Serial Port" above).
 A 3.3V FTDI cable is needed to access the output.

 The Orange Pi Zero does not support HDMI output.